skeweddata/skeweddata.github.io/_pages/index.md

 <br />

 [^opinions]:
-    Unless you love my opinions so much that you want to parrot them yourself, in which case they can be yours too.
+    Unless you like them so much that you want to adopt them as your own, in which case they can be yours too.

 # Recent Posts